vhok/vhok/README.md

 - 📚 I’m currently learning React context API, Node.js, and MongoDB.
 - 👯 I’m looking to collaborate with other Web Developers.
 - 🥅 2021 Goals: Make it the best year to date.
-- ⚡ Fun fact: I love to snowboarding, anime, and gaming.
+- ⚡ Fun fact: I love snowboarding, anime, and gaming.

 ### Connect with me: